open-quantum-safe/oqs-demos/nginx/README.md

 This defines the set of (possibly PQ) TLS 1.3 groups announced by the running server.

-The default value is `x25519:x448:kyber512:p256_kyber512:kyber768:p384_kyber768:kyber1024:p521_kyber1024` enabling all Kyber variants as well as two classic EC algorithms.
+The default value is `x25519:x448:mlkem768:p384_mlkem768:mlkem1024:p521_mlkem1024` enabling mlkem variants as well as two classic EC algorithms.
 Be sure to disable the latter if no classic crypto should be used by this `nginx` instance.
 For the full list of supported PQ KEM algorithms see [the oqs-provider algorithm documentation](https://github.com/open-quantum-safe/oqs-provider#algorithms).

 ### BASEDIR

-This defines the resultant base location of the installatiion.
+This defines the resultant base location of the installation.

 By default this is '/opt'.
 Changing this invalidates some paths in the [usage documentation](USAGE.md).

 ### INSTALLDIR

-This defines the resultant location of the installatiion.
+This defines the resultant location of the installation.

 By default this is '/opt/nginx'.
 Changing this invalidates some paths in the [usage documentation](USAGE.md).